Dairy Engineering diploma in Varanasi.

 Where the diploma is taught.

-Standard plate counts, antibiotic residue tests, lactometer and fat-percentage analysis — the FSSAI-aligned analytical curriculum is taught here.
+Standard plate counts, antibiotic residue tests, lactometer and fat-percentage analysis — the FSSAI-aligned analytical curriculum is taught in BIPE's on-campus chemistry lab.

 What alumni do next.